jacentemu/zabbix-haproxy/templates/README.md

 It has a default set of items already enbled by default but most of them are disabled.
 This is meant as a starting point so you can decide which are the important ones for you.

+### haproxy_zbx_v4.0_template.xml
+This template is for **Zabbix 4.0** (and later).
+It takes advantage of all *haproxy_zbx_v3.4_template.xml* functions.
+Most of Items became disabled by default, few most usefull are enabled.
+Items *request total* and *sessions* are now replaced with *request/minute* and *sessions/minute*, and its type is changed from Numeric(unsigned) to Numeric(float).
+Few graphs are added, most usefull are "frontend req/min", "frontend traffic".
+Trigger for backend servers is divided from single (when state is not UP) to separate alert level on DOWN/NOLB (Warn) and MAINT/DRAIN (Info).

 ### License

 [MIT License](http://opensource.org/licenses/MIT)